Health Insurance Requirements

 Students with existing health insurance coverage must supply this information online to the Student Health Center every Fall and Spring semester by the posted due date.
 See the Student Health Center website for details.
 Failure to comply will result in automatic enrollment in the Student Health Insurance Plan for the semester.

-To protect all students at UNC Charlotte, North Carolina state law requires proof of immunizations upon entering the University or within thirty calendar days of the start of a student’s first semester.
+To protect all students at UNC Charlotte, North Carolina state law requires proof of immunizations upon entering the University.
 Under North Carolina regulations, students not in compliance will be dropped from all courses.
 Upon learning of admission to the University, students should submit their immunization records immediately.
 Immunization Records must be uploaded via the Online Student Health Portal.
 Further details regarding the immunization requirements and the records submission process are available online from the Student Health Center at studenthealth.uncc.edu.
 Please consult the website for more detail about the requirements before submitting records to the University.
 Although a health physical is not required for admission to the University, students are strongly encouraged to contact their healthcare provider or local health department to discuss additional recommendations for vaccinations.

 |COLLEGE/UNIVERSITY VACCINES AND NUMBER OF DOSES REQUIRED